Many of us may be faced with multiple disasters in rapid succession—devastating injury,

 capacity to share that experience in a way which can be a beacon and guide to those caught in the struggle to rebuild a

 shattered life.
-PJ Long is one of these.
+Tricia Long is one of these.